 Compared to the early versions of the Fire tablet - when the volume was set virtually at whisper level! - the volume on the Fire HD 8 is pretty decent, with a well balanced sound quality.

-But even at maximum volume the tablet is still too quiet for most people when it comes to things like listening to music and watching movies.
+But even at maximum volume the tablet is still too quiet for most people when it comes to things like listening to music and audiobooks, or watching movies.

 You could also try a volume boosting app, but I don't really recommend them as boosting the volume too much could damage your speaker... and void your warranty!

 At 1280 x 800 IPS, this remains the same as it was with the previous version - which, to be fair, is still pretty decent at this price point!
 The HD video playback uses IPS (in-plane switching) technology, which provides good color and viewing angles.

 The screen has adaptive brightness, which automatically optimizes the level of brightness based on the light available.

 But whether I have a habit of covering the light sensor with my hand - or it simply doesn't work very well - I find this feature to be unreliable, with the brightness going up and down constantly.
 I've actually turned mine off - all you need to do is go into Settings → Display and toggle off 'Adaptive brightness'.

 Even with the brightness turned all the way up, this version of the Fire still seems a little too dim when used outdoors.

 On the plus side, it has a Blue Shade option, which reduces the amount of blue light on the screen and makes it a lot more comfortable for bedtime reading.